u2020at0311/vagrant-vmware-desktop/README.md

-# Vagrant VMware Desktop Providers
+ぜｎ# Vagrant VMware Desktop Providers

 This is the common codebase for the official providers for VMware desktop products: Fusion, Player, and Workstation.
 This therefore works